Robert Williams III NBA Playoffs Player Props: Celtics vs. Heat

-Robert Williams III be on the court for the Boston Celtics at 8:30 PM on Friday against the Miami Heat in the 2023 NBA Playoffs.
+Robert Williams III and his Boston Celtics teammates face the Miami Heat in the 2023 NBA Playoffs, at 8:30 PM ET on Sunday.

-In this article, we break down Williams' available prop bets, providing stats to help you figure out the best wagers to make.
+In this article, we look at Williams' available prop bets, providing stats to help you figure out the best wagers to make.

 Robert Williams III Prop Bets vs. the Heat